 The national dress of the Hausa consists of loose flowing gowns and trousers.
 The gowns have wide openings on both sides for ventilation.
 The trousers are loose at the top and center, but rather tight around the legs.
 Leather sandals and turbans are also typical.
 Today, these gowns and sandals are still worn by the wealthy; however, more and more people have begun wearing European style clothing.

 The Hausa of Cote d'Ivoire are virtually all Muslim.
-This is a high percentage in a country where only one-fourth of the population is Islamic.
 Both the Qadiriyah brotherhood and the Tijaniyah order have followers there.
 Nevertheless, the religious practices of the Hausa have been mixed with local traditions.
 For example, they believe in a variety of spirits, both good and bad.
 Traditional rituals include making sacrificial offerings to the spirits and to the spirit possessed.
 Most rituals are performed by family members, but specialists are called upon to cure diseases.
 The Hausa priests, or malams, are thought to have the best charms.
 According to the malams, different magical formulas have different effects.
 The priests claim to have cures for every aspect of human desire or concern.
 The malams are welcomed guests among the natives because they believe that the priests' prayers will be answered.

 Today, there are few known Hausa believers.

 * Scripture Prayers for the Hausa in Côte d'Ivoire.

 * Ask the Lord to send long term laborers to live among the Hausa and share the love of Christ with them.